-- 1) The staff member will complete a "Learning Opportunity Request" form and submit it to the Managing Director at least fifteen (15) working days in advance of the event or course. - 2) The Managing Director will decide if the event has a "direct" or "indirect" bearing on the employee's current duties, and decide: - What portion of the cost of the event will be paid by XXX; - Whether the time spent attending the event form part of the employee's regular scheduled hours of work; - Whether the employee be granted paid or unpaid time off to attend the event; - What portion of the cost of materials will be paid by XXX; - Any combination of the above; - 3) The Managing Director will complete and sign the "Learning Opportunity Request" form and return it to the employee within two working days.
-The employee will then have the opportunity, based on the decisions made by the Managing Director, to decide whether or not they still plan to attend the activity.
+- 1) The staff member will complete a "Learning Opportunity Request" form and submit it to the Executive Director at least fifteen (15) working days in advance of the event or course. - 2) The Executive Director will decide if the event has a "direct" or "indirect" bearing on the employee's current duties, and decide: - What portion of the cost of the event will be paid by <AGENCY>; - Whether the time spent attending the event form part of the employee's regular scheduled hours of work; - Whether the employee be granted paid or unpaid time off to attend the event; - What portion of the cost of materials will be paid by the Centre; - Any combination of the above:

-e.
+3) The Executive Director will complete and sign the "Learning Opportunity Request" form and return it to the employee within two working days.
+The employee will then have the opportunity, based on the decisions made by the Executive Director, to decide whether or not they still plan to attend the activity.

 Reimbursement

-- In most situations, the employee will pay the costs themselves and seek reimbursement for the approved amount by submitting proof of payment. - The employee must have successfully completed the learning opportunity in order to receive any reimbursement amount. - In unusual circumstances, staff can ask for advance payment.
+- In most situations, the employee will pay the costs themselves and seek reimbursement for the approved amount by submitting proof of payment.
+Reimbursement is possible without receipts only where there is an acceptable alternate proof of payment - The employee must have successfully completed the learning opportunity in order to receive any pre-approved reimbursement amount.
+For short events (workshops), attendance may be the mark of successful completion.
+However, in the case of continuing education programs leading to a certificate or "pass", the employee must show written proof of successful completion.

+In unusual circumstances, staff can ask for advance payment.